Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: The NPA pair-potential approach compared to methods based on multi-center potentials

 We consider a uniform fluid consisting of atoms of one type for simplicity.
 The DFT Eq.~\ref{KS-ion.eqn} for the ion subsytem solves for the minimum energy ion distribution $\rho(r)$ and gives the form:

 where $V_I(r)$ is the density-functional potential felt by an ion $I$ at the radial location $r$, in the presence of an ion at the origin.
 This potential can be written within DFT as:

-The first term on the r.h.s. is the ion-ion pair potential between the central ion and the ion $I$ at $r$, viz., the NPA pair-potential.
+The first term on the r.h.s., $V_{0I}$ is the ion-ion pair potential between the central ion at the origin and the ion $I$ at $r$, viz., the NPA pair-potential.
 Any arbitrary ion is denoted by the lower-case $i$.
 The ion $I$ is also subject to the self-consistent average potential at $r$ from all the field ions in the medium, i.e., from the density $\rho(r)=\bar{\rho}g(r)$.
-The effect of the electron distribution $n(r)$ has to be included in the mean field potential.
-The electron density is given by the simultaneous solution of the KS-Eq.~\ref{KS-basic.eqn}.
-The mean field potential is just the Poisson potential

-when evaluated at the level of a monopole expansion, i.e., neglecting core effects and pseudopotential form factors, for simplicity.
+The effect of the electron distribution $n(r)$ has to be included in the mean-field potential.
+The relevant electron density is that given by the solution of the Kohn-Sham equation, viz., Eq.~\ref{KS-basic.eqn}, coupled to the ion density.
+Then the mean-field potential is just the Poisson potential. when evaluated at the level of a monopole expansion, i.e., neglecting core effects and pseudopotential form factors.
+Defining the convolution integral by